sanathNU/sanathnu.github.io/index.md

 Prior to this, I worked as a Cloud Engineer at **[Hewlett Packard Enterprise](https://www.hpe.com/in/en/home.html)**

 If you are interested in working with me, I am always open to discussions and collaborations.
 Feel free to reach out to me at my [mail](sanathn.upadhyaya@gmail.com).
+You can see what I'm working on over at the [projects page](/projects/).

 ---